adaburrows/graphlib/README.md

 # Graphlib

 A typed graph library taking inspiration from category theory.
-This is very much a work in progress, but has some basic capabilities already.
+This is a fairly complete implementation of the graph structures, but it's still missing the ability to quickly traverse the graphs.
+It's also missing some of the searching and querying ability a fully featured library should have.
+All of it is comming soon.

 For a basic summary of how this library conceptualizes graphs, [please read the summary](docs/summary.md).